gabotronix/underpass-docs/pritunl.md

 You may also add your IPv6 if your VPS host provided you with one.

-Leave the rest of the settings to their defaults.
+Leave the rest of the settings to their defaults and click on `Save`.
 Changing port `443`, for instance, may render Pritunl inaccessible.

 ![pritunl_admin_settings](https://user-images.githubusercontent.com/9207205/94319475-49c88000-ffbd-11ea-87d5-f1d38575276f.png)